Light Painting a WWII Piper L-4 N33579 and a WWII Willys “MB” Jeep

 Light Painting UH-1H "Huey" N426HF

-While the Cobra is a large helicopter, the Huey is very bigger!
+While the Cobra is a large helicopter, the Huey is even bigger!
 It has a total length of approximately 44 feet from rotor to tail!
-It’s about 14 feet tall, with a 48-foot main rotor diameter, and weighs in at about 9,500 pounds!
+It’s about 14 feet tall, with a 48-foot main rotor diameter, and it weighs in at about 9,500 pounds!
 Yep, it's a big one!

 And, as mentioned above, you can ride this wonderful aircraft at airshows too!